pratzzz2432/barn_monitor/README.md

 2. **Data Transmission**: The ESP32 controller processes readings and transmits data to Firebase
 3. **Cloud Storage & Processing**: Firebase stores the data and makes it available to the ML model and mobile app
 4. **Predictive Analysis**: ML algorithms analyze historical data to predict dangerous gas level trends
-5. **User Interface**: The Flutter mobile app displays real-time readings, alerts, and predictions to farmers
+5. **User Interface**: The BarnAir Monitor Flutter app displays real-time readings, alerts, and predictions to farmers

 ## Key Features